martin-robert-fink/oauth_server_demo/README.md

 - Acts as a basic API server for requests to add/remove/list/count tasks in a MongoDB database
 - A unit test suite for most of the application

 There is also a Flutter client that is the companion to this server which is responsible for initiating the authentication process.
-The client Flutter app is also available on Github.
+The client Flutter app is [here](https://github.com/martin-robert-fink/oauth_client_demo).

 The Dart server was built and tested on MacOS (Big Sur) on a Mac Mini.
 It should build and run on any platform, but hasn't been tried/tested.
 <a name="Flow"></a>